alessandroragano/nomad/README.md

 # NOMAD: Non-Matching Audio Distance
+_+++ **News:** We released SCOREQ, a new speech quality metric inspired by NOMAD and trained with MOS labels.
+SCOREQ can be used in no-reference, full-reference, and non-matching reference modes.
+[Link here](https://github.com/alessandroragano/scoreq)._

+_While NOMAD is useful for training quality metrics without MOS, we recommend using SCOREQ for more accurate quality predictions._

+## Description
 NOMAD is a perceptual audio similarity metric trained without using human quality scores e.g., MOS.

 NOMAD embeddings can be used to: